-Slowly, I realized because my family started giving me less attention because I was busy with myself and they wanted to stay occupied too.
-When I was seeking time, they were busy and got the taste of my own medicine.
-Finally, I had to lay down some rules, and I am sharing it with you:
+Slowly, I realized that my family started giving me less attention because I was busy with myself and they wanted to stay occupied too.
+When I was seeking time, they were busy, and got the taste of my own medicine.
+Finally, I had to lay down some rules, and I am sharing them with you:

 No Phone Zone at Home

-I practiced this everywhere and restricted myself to use the phone only for 30 to 40 minutes when at home, and on a regular office day.
+I practiced this everywhere and restricted myself to using the phone only for 30 to 40 minutes when at home, and on a regular office day.

 No Phone Zone with Friends

-This was even tougher, and only way out was to turn down the ringer completely.
-Keep the phone in the pocket, and if you feel calls are very important, you can always connect with a Bluetooth earphone, and attend them.
-I always made sure that when friends meet, everyone kept our phones away.
+This was even tougher, and the only way out was to turn down the ringer completely.
+Keep the phone in your pocket, and if you feel calls are very important, you can always connect with Bluetooth earphones, and attend to them.
+I always made sure that when friends meet, everyone kept their phones away.
 We always tried to not take out the phone at all.